Table of Contents

 Release Action Hand to Accelerate at Impact and Compress a Golf Ball

-Keep accelerating through the shot for better more powerful golf shot.
+Keep accelerating through the shot for a better, more powerful golf shot.

 Hand Action Through Impact

-- When a formula one driver takes on a difficult bend he must keep his foot on the accelerator to keep the car sticking to the road with down force.
-If he loses confidence and takes his foot off the gas, down force is lost and the car is liable to go spinning off the track It’s against human nature to keep accelerating when everything logical is telling the driver to slow down, but to keep control he must keep his foot on the gas.
+- When a formula one driver takes on a difficult bend, he must keep his foot on the accelerator to keep the car sticking to the road with downforce.
+If he loses confidence and takes his foot off the gas, downforce is lost, and the car is liable to go spinning off the track.
+It’s against human nature to keep accelerating when everything logically is telling the driver to slow down but to keep control.
+He must keep his foot on the gas.
 The same goes for a golfer hitting a golf shot.

-- As a golfer is coming into impact on a tight tee shot the most logical thing to do is stop accelerating and guide the club at the ball.
+- As a golfer comes into impact on a tight tee shot, the most logical thing to do is stop accelerating and guide the club at the ball.
 The same thing happens to a tennis player when making a tough second serve.
 But that is the worst thing a golfer or tennis player can do.
-As soon as they try to manipulate the club or racket, and guide it, the straight line towards the target created by centrifugal force is interfered with and both power and accuracy is lost.
-For a golfer to hit consistently good shots they have to be committed to hitting through the ball with their hands accelerating towards the target.
+As soon as they try to manipulate the club or racket and guide it, the straight line towards the target created by centrifugal force is interfered with, and both power and accuracy are lost.
+For a golfer to hit consistently good shots, they have to be committed to hitting through the ball with their hands accelerating towards the target.

 Release the Hands to Compress Golf Ball